 Loyalty to God could some this one up.
 We begin by acknowledging who God is and His great salvation and secondly we separate ourselves apart distinguishing Him above all else in faithfulness to Him and worship Him alone.

 The Third of the Ten Words

-"You shall not take the name of the Lord your God in vain..." ~ Exodus 20:7a
+"You shall not take the name of the Lord your God in vain . . ."

 Much has been made, in Christianity, about the name of the Lord being used in vain.
-The focus being on the use in speech, as in using it to cuss, curse, or swear.
+The focus is on the use of speech, as in using it to cuss, curse, or swear.

-The Hebrew translation of the word "take" in this verse uses the Hebrew word naw-saw which is defined as... to bear, lift up, carry, or to wear.
+The Hebrew translation of the word "take" in this verse uses the Hebrew word "naw-saw" which is defined: "to bear", "lift up", "carry", or "to wear".

 We can see that bearing His name, and wearing His name means much more than simply the act of speech.

 The book of Proverbs confirms this idea where the acts of lying and stealing are considered to take God's name in vain.